irenium/ebook_hacking/README.md

 ![mazerunner1_3subplots.png](https://bitbucket.org/repo/Mx7pKn/images/625874408-mazerunner1_3subplots.png)

+Already, the data is starting to reveal how character breadth and depth varies for different novels.
+Next, I wanted to explore this concept over the progression of a novel and over the progression of a series.

 ### Final Approach ###

+In order to understand character depth and character breadth in a given series of books, I refined my initial approach so that we could look at the number of characters in each chapter throughout a series.
+I already showed how different a Harry Potter book looks compared to a novel from the Maze Runner series.
+These last several plots show how character depth and breadth varies throughout different series, all written by different authors.

-Before I looked at the remaining epubs, I made a lit of the books which I planned to analyze.
+Before I looked at the data from the remaining epubs, I made a lit of the books which I planned to analyze.
 Then I ranked them in order of how much I liked that book.
 In order of my most to least favorite:

 * Harry Potter series by J.K.
 Rowling
 * Brotherband chronicles by John Flanagan tied with the Beyonders series by Brandon Mull